 I am a Medical Doctor and I hold a Ph.D. in Biophysics.
 I use brain slice electrophysiology techniques (field potential, MEA, patch-clamp, sharp electrode recording) to study neuronal electrical activity in health and disease both at the single neuron and at the network level.
-I have a strong background in epilepsy research and a keen interest in neural engineering.
+I have a strong background in epilepsy research and a keen interest in neural engineering and artificial intelligence.

-My scientific work focuses on the development of intelligent bio-hybrid systems for functional brain repair.
-My long-term goal is the realization of uncoventional brain repair strategies that are tailored to the individual scale.
+My scientific work focuses on the development of intelligent biohybrid systems for functional brain repair, namely the realization of uncoventional brain repair strategies that are tailored to the individual scale.

-In the context of the H2020 MSCA-IF founded project Re.B.Us.
-I will push forward the joint exploitation of biological and artificial components to obtain an intelligent bio-hybrid system that would be capable of self-reconfiguration and thus of recovering the function of the diseased nervous tissue by dynamically interacting with it.
-The project will leverage the synergetic exploitation of electrophysiology, neural engineering and mathematical modeling.
+I have joined IIT in the context of the EU H2020 MSCA-IF founded project Re.B.Us. in which I have pushed forward the joint exploitation of biological and artificial components to obtain a biohybrid system capable of recovering the function of diseased brain circuits by dynamically interacting with and adapting to them.
+The project has leveraged the synergetic exploitation of closed-loop electrophysiology, neural engineering and mathematical modeling.
 My achievements have been recognized by the European Commission with a dedicated EC newsletter.

 2010-2011: Savoy Foundation Postdoctoral Research Award. $30,000.

 Tonic GABAergic inhibition of subicular neurons during epileptogenesis in a rodent model of temporal lobe epilepsy.

 GABAergic inhibition during epileptogenesis in a rodent model of temporal lobe epilepsy.

 2005-2006: Sapienza University of Rome Research fellowship. €15,000.